Ratfink/RealTimeScheduling.jl/docs/src/tasks.md

 RealTimeScheduling provides several different representations of real-time tasks.
 These include periodic tasks with implicit or explicit deadlines.
+Periodic tasks with weakly hard constraints are also supported.

 ```@docs
 AbstractRealTimeTask
 PeriodicTask
 PeriodicImplicitTask
+PeriodicWeaklyHardTask
 ```

 The task types can be converted to one another automatically, and